-The Medical Assisting Program can take you from school to work in one year.
-The curriculum prepares multi-skilled healthcare professionals qualified to perform administrative, clinical, and laboratory procedures.
-For the ambitious, PCC offers an Associate in Applied Science in Medical Assisting (AAS-MA) degree.
-Many of PCC’s Medical Assisting Diploma graduates continue their education by attending courses offered at night while working during the day.
+The Medical Assisting curriculum prepares multi-skilled health care professionals to become qualified to perform administrative, clerical and laboratory procedures.
+The most popular program within the Medical Assisting program at PCC offers an Associate in Applied Science in Medical Assisting (AAS-MA) degree.
+Some of PCC’s Medical Assisting program attendees may opt to get their Diploma first, and then continue their education by attending courses offered online or at night while working during the day.
 Once graduates have earned an AAS-MA degree, they are eligible to apply to become a Certified Medical Assistant, nationally recognized credentials.

 What skills will I learn?

+The duties of medical assistants vary from office to office, depending on office location, size, and specialty.
 Taking medical histories, recording vital signs, explaining treatment procedures to patients, preparing patients for examination, and assisting the physician during the examination.
-You will learn to collect and prepare laboratory specimens or perform basic laboratory tests, dispose of contaminated supplies, and sterilize medical instruments.
-A Medical assistant’s skills include instructing patients about medication and special diets, preparing and administering medications as directed by a physician, authorizing drug refills as directed, drawing blood, preparing patients for x-rays, taking electrocardiograms, removing sutures, and changing dressings.
+You will learn to collect (including phlebotomy) and prepare laboratory specimens or perform basic laboratory tests, dispose of contaminated supplies, and sterilize medical instruments.
+A medical assistant’s skills include instructing patients about medication and special diets, preparing and administering medications as directed by a physician, authorizing prescription refills as directed, preparing patients for x-rays, taking electrocardiograms, removing sutures, and changing dressings.

 Medical assistants also perform many administrative duties.
-They answer telephones, greet patients, update and file patient medical records, fill out insurance forms, handle correspondence, schedule appointments, arrange for hospital admission and laboratory services, and handle billing and bookkeeping.
+They answer telephones, schedule appointments, greet patients, update and file patient medical records, manage insurance forms, handle correspondence, handle billing and bookkeeping, and arrange for hospital admission and laboratory services.

 What tools or equipment will I be exposed to?